No one likes promoting themselves.

-The idea is to develop a relationship with the audience before you start selling them something.
-Which is a lot of work, especially if you hate self-promotion.
+The most effective way to sell is to develop a relationship with the audience before you start selling them something.
+Which takes a long long time.

 The reasons have to do with market norms vs social norms.
 Market norms are the unofficial laws governing behavior in a transaction involving money.
-Relationships governed by market norms are formal and strict, “I will do X for you for $Y compensation.
-No more no less.”
+Relationships governed by market norms are formal and strict, “I will do X for you for $X. The end.”
 This is how traditional businesses functioned in an industrial economy.
 Makes sense.

 Posting things randomly on social media is not “doing social.”
 I’m not sure what “doing social” is, but I suspect what people mean is that they want someone to post on social media platforms for them.